 Resources and suggestions.

-Some info about whether/how to get a writ of habeas corpus, a special order requiring the police to take steps to recover your child.
+Some information about whether and how to get a writ of habeas corpus, a special order requiring the police to take steps to get your child back.

 *“Custody order" here can mean a temporary or permanent parenting plan or residential schedule, or a custody order that is part of a Parentage, Nonparent Custody, or Order of Protection case.